simvue-io/docs/docs/tutorial_advanced/introduction.md

     The commands to run on the docker container will be inside boxes like this.

 ### Install Docker
-You will need to install the Docker CLI tool to be able to use the Docker container for this tutorial.
-(Full instructions for installing Docker can be found here)[https://docs.docker.com/engine/install/].
+You will need to install the Docker CLI tool to be able to use the Docker container for this tutorial. [^^Full instructions for installing Docker can be found here^^](https://docs.docker.com/engine/install/).
 If you are running Ubuntu (either on a full Linux system or via WSL on Windows), you should be able to do:
 ```
 sudo apt-get update && sudo apt-get install docker.io
 ```